phalcon/documentation/docs/api/phalcon_html.md

 ```php
 public function __toString();
 ```
 Generates and returns the HTML for the list.
+Entries are sorted by their integer key first, so an asset registered with a lower position renders before one registered with a higher position regardless of registration order.

 ```php